zipporahprice/SENG202-Project/README.md

 ## Build Project
 1. Open a command line interface inside the project directory and run `./gradlew jar` to build a .jar file.
 The file is located at `build/libs/seng202_teamX-1.0-SNAPSHOT.jar

-## Run App
+## Run App (Linux users)
-- Double click the safetrip.jar file to open the app!
+- open a terminal and move to the directory with the jar file
+- run the command <java -jar safetrip.jar>
+- enjoy